raiego/raiego/README.md

 ## 🚀 About Me

+- 🎓 Currently pursuing a postgraduate degree in Full Stack Development, focused on modern web technologies
 - 🔭 Building projects focused on **real-world applications**
 - 🌱 Improving skills in **TypeScript, React and Angular**
 - ⚙️ Back-end development with **Node.js and Python**